guptacharchit454/LawyerConnect-/README.md

-# Legal Connect (LC Connect) Monorepo
+# LawyerConnect Platform

-Welcome to the Legal Connect (LC Connect) workspace.
-This project is structured as a clean monorepo with distinct modules for the frontend and backend applications.
+Welcome to the LawyerConnect.
+This project is structured as a clean monorepo with distinct modules for the backend applications.

 ## Directory Structure